A wireless guitar system is a great technology to use live. You don’t need a cable to connect the guitar to the amp and

 Boss WL 50 offers a great wireless solution for guitar players.
 Forget tangled guitar cables.
 Feel free to run and jump on the stage and never lose your signal.
 It’s a simple wireless guitar system with great connection and simplicity.
 Also, it has a very low, 2.3ms latency which is great for live playing.

 This affordable Boss wireless guitar system offers a 2.4GHz carrier frequency, 14 compatible channels, 65-feet transmission range, and other cool features.
 Also, it has a compact size and it will fit your pedalboard perfectly.
 I tested Boss WL 50 on different bass and guitars and it worked perfectly.

 5. Xvive U2

 If you want a cheap wireless guitar system then Xvive U2 is a great option.
 It’s great for beginners and for those who play small clubs.
 Because it doesn’t offer features like other, more expensive wireless systems.
-However, it cost much less and is worth checking out.
+However, it costs much less and is worth checking out.

 Xvive U2 is a very compact, lightweight, and plug-and-play wireless system for electric guitar and bass players.
 Offers 24-bit audio quality, pretty low latency – under 5ms, and connection distance goes up to 70 feet.
 As I said, if you play on small stages, then it will be a great choice.

 6. NUX B 5RC

 NUX has a different wireless system for guitar but NUX B 5RC is my favorite one.
 First of all, it’s very simple to use, and secondly, it sounds amazing.
 This is one of the best wireless guitar systems for under $200.
 If you are on a tight budget, I recommend buying this digital wireless system.

 It’s a great and affordable upgrade from electric guitar cables.
 NUX technology offers 24-bit audio quality, less than 5ms latency, and it can work at 100 feet distance.
 This is a simple gear to use and works with electric, acoustic guitar, or bass guitars.
 NUX B 5RC is powered by a 2.4GHz broadcast.